Hawking radiation from acoustic black holes in relativistic heavy ion collisions: UrQMD analysis for acoustic black hole horizon

 \subsection{Locally static acoustic horizon in the plasma}

 In the centre of mass frame, considering both the left and right half spaces, the longitudinal Maxwell Boltzmann velocity distribution of the particles, $\frac{dN}{dv^z} \, \text{vs.} \, v^z$, in an appropriately chosen cell at the origin, is symmetric about $z=0$ while the same in an off-centred cell is asymmetric about the value of z corresponding to the centre of that cell.
 If we do a Lorentz transformation in the $z$ direction of longitudinal velocities of the particles such that the latter also becomes symmetric, we arrive at a frame comoving with the fluid at that specific value of $z$.
-Knowing the amount of Lorentz velocity transformation that brings us to this comoving frame, we can determine its velocity relative to the centre of mass frame.
-Clearly, this is nothing but the velocity of the fluid at that particular $z$, as measured in the centre of mass frame.
-We would like to mention that the detailed calculation of plasma velocity has been performed for the region where $z \geq 0$.
+This gives us the velocity of the fluid at that particular $z$, as measured in the centre of mass frame.
+We have performed calculation of plasma velocity for the region where $z \geq 0$.
 Due to symmetry of collision about $z=0$, similar behaviour should hold for $z \leq 0$ region also.
 In this way, we can find the velocity of the fluid at different points in the region $0 < \lvert z \rvert < 5$ fm at different times.
 The result is plotted in figure \ref{fig:vzwithz} and shows the following features: \begin{enumerate} \item for $0<\lvert z \rvert<4$ fm, the general behaviour is that at a fixed $z$, $\lvert v^z \rvert$ initially increases with time and then starts decreasing.
 The time at which this transition occurs depends on $z$, happening earlier at higher values of $\lvert z\rvert$; \item for $4 \text{fm} <\lvert z\rvert <5 \text{fm}$, $\lvert v^z \rvert$ is monotonically decreasing. \end{enumerate}